All Episodes

 We're going to pause here for a second.

-Hold on just a second, Lindsey.
+Hold on just a sec, Lindsay.

 We'll be right back to you.

-Yes, I, too, have heard a lot about that, but it's, of course, very controversial.
+Yes, I too have heard a lot about that, but it's, of course, very controversial.

 Going to the bottom of the hour, but we've got time for a quick call.

-Wild Card Line, you're on with Lindsey Williams.
+Wildcard line, you're on with Lindsey Williams.

 Yeah, this is Doc from Roseburg.